ankailou/reuters-minwisehash/README.md

 5. [Change Log](#change-log)

 ## Overview
-The purpose of this module is to implement two clustering algorithms (k-means, DBScan) on the feature vectors generated in lab 1.
+The purpose of this module is to implement minwise hashing for estimating document similarity on the feature vectors generated in lab 1.
 This module is built on the preprocessing module that sanitized a set of SGML documents representing a Reuters article database into a dataset of feature vectors and class labels.
 The results of the clustering algorithms will be employed in future assignments for automated categorization, similarity search, and building document graphs.

 ## Description
 This python module contains the following files and directories: